 AT&T lists the requirements to have your phone unlocked.
 At the bottom of the page they offer the option to unlock your device and check its unlocked status.

-Make sure you are able to remove the SIM card from your phone.
+If your phone isn’t eSIM compatible, make sure you are able to remove the SIM card from your phone.
 Check if you need to purchase a special tool.
 For my android phone, I am able to open the SIM card slot with a bent paperclip.
 Other phones might not be so simple.

 Step 2: Upon Arrival – Get a Temporary Phone Plan

-Spain has 4 operators for providing phone plans.
+Spain has 4 main operators for providing phone plans.
 All of the options are great with reasonable rates and good service.
 You can easily find physical locations in city centers, at international airports, and throughout Spain.

 Check the links below to decide on which plan and provider works best for you.
 There is a large variety of options to choose from with varying services and rates.
 This is a personalized decision based on your cellphone habits, so choose what works best for you.